UPDATE January 2018: This second edition has been fully reviewed and revised.

 May I buy cheap UPCs from eBay or another reseller?
 No. No, you may not.
 Go back and read Barcodes 101.
 If you buy UPCs from a reseller, the codes will identify someone else as the brand owner.

 Should you ever decide to sell your products to major retailers, they will only accept GS1 issued UPCs with your company prefix.

 May I list my private label products without a UPC?
 In certain categories, you can apply for an exemption.
 Amazon will assign your products a Global Catalog Identifier (GCID), which can be used in place of a UPC.
-You can find the requirement for applying for an exemption here (Seller Central login required).
+Here’s the requirement for applying for an exemption (Seller Central login required).